5 Steps to Enable Your Sales Team for Cloud GTM

-It’s the 4th quarter for most of us in the software business.
-If you’re a software Sales Org, this is your Christmas, New Year’s Eve, and Superbowl all in one.
+It’s the fourth quarter for most of us in the software business.
+If you’re a software sales org, this is your Christmas, New Year’s Eve, and Superbowl all in one.
 Years will be made.
 Quotas will be exceeded.
 Commissions earned and earned again.
 All of which come with the requisite amount of stress, scrambling, and obsessing over every last deal and detail.
-Your friends from Tackle are in the same boat – and we’re here to help.
-Those of you who have an offset fiscal calendar can still benefit from the tips below – just with less December-centric stress on your heads ;).

 One trend we are seeing as top Marketplace sellers really scale their business is extra attention on how Marketplace fees are accounted for.
 This also frequently comes up as a compensation discussion around keeping channel and Marketplace deals “comp neutral.”
 If you are closing a deal worth $100k and a hypothetical 7% Marketplace listing fee, are you booking $100k or $93k?
 To make the point, are you leaving $7k out of your top line, your quota achievement, and the resulting commission payment?

-Savvy ISVs are making a change and shifting listing fees into cost of goods sold (COGS), driving up their top line performance and reducing any related friction to embracing Marketplace selling in their field organization.
+Savvy ISVs are making these necessary changes by shifting listing fees into cost of goods sold (COGS), driving up their top line performance and reducing any related friction to embracing Marketplace selling in their field organization.
 Your organization likely has a very good reason for how the dollars are allocated.

-There is no better influencer with the Cloud Providers than successful customer outcomes and related use cases and reference architectures.
+When it comes to driving co-sell, there is no better way to influence the Cloud Providers than through successful customer outcomes and related use cases.
 You have Q4 pipeline hanging in the balance and want the Cloud Providers to help you get those deals across the finish line.
 Guess what, so does every other ISV in the ecosystem.
 Why you?
 Simple answer: Because the solution you are offering delivers real customer value, as documented by your win at ACME Corp, who had a very similar use case, or was in the same vertical market, or saw a successful co-sell motion with a peer at that Cloud Provider.